Th30n30fMany/Pro-V-Joe-2025NYC/README.md

 # PvJ Defensive Playbook
+> [!WARNING] WARNING
+> Not all items have been tested.
+Not all documentation has been fully updated with testing feed back.
+Use with caution.
+> Execute in a test machine first (Virtual Machine).
+Adjust as needed.
+>
 Modular, PvJ-compliant toolkit for discovery, triage, deception, offense, and Scorched Earth.
-Kali Purple-ready, with orchestrator, helpers, and playbooks.
+Built for Kali Purple or other Debian based GNU/Linux distros, with orchestrator, helpers, and playbooks.

 Usage model:
 - Clone repo to central analyst VM